EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 ### 5. Stationarity Check
 Before we move to part III: Data forecasting, it is important to perform stationary check to our dataset.
 Stationarity is a fundamental assumption for many time series forecasting methods.
 A stationary series will show constant mean and variance over time, with no visible trend or seasonality.
+In our case, we will be using looking at rolling mean and rolling standard deviations.
+These metrics are computed over a moving window (or "rolling window") of data points.
+The window slides through the dataset, recalculating the mean or standard deviation for each new position.
+Here we set the k = 12 for the rolling windows because 12 months is a year.
 A way to check this is to use the rolling mean and standard deviation from the `zoo` library.
 ```r
 # Compute rolling mean and standard deviation
 roll_mean <- zoo::rollmean(temp_data$TEMPERATURE, k = 12, fill = NA)